Joey Self

 Clark Palmer

-Clark is from Huntington, WV and came to the valley while attending Roanoke College, where he graduated with a degree in History and Communications.
-Clark first joined WFIR as a news intern in 2016, and he had served in part-time and fill-in capacities until joining us as Morning Reporter in January 2019.
-His many duties include preparing and presenting reports for the Roanoke Valley’s Morning News.
-Clark is an avid Marshall University, University of Michigan and Detroit Lions fan.
-In his spare time, he enjoys cooking and watching as much sports as possible.
+Clark Palmer is from Huntington, WV, and came to the Roanoke Valley while attending Roanoke College, where he graduated with a degree in History and Communications.
+Clark first joined WFIR as a news intern in 2016, later working in part-time and fill-in roles before becoming a Morning Reporter in January 2019.